afqueiruga/cornflakes/README.md

 Example
 -------

-TBD
+TODO

 Requirements
 ------------

 Popcorn in path, scipy, numpy.
-Output is to vtk files.
+Output is to vtk or silo files.
+PETSc and LIS support is optional.

 Installing
 --------